mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 **NOTE:** Do not add the installer files to the GitHub repository, they are too large!
 Push them to the Bitbucket repository.

-## How to create a MATLAB App suitable for installing in the "APPS" ribbon
+## How to create a MATLAB App suitable for installing in the "APPS" ribbon?

 - Open the project file [MNISTDigitLearner.prj](./MNISTDigitLearner.prj) in MATLAB, by